Nginx: Popularity

 A 2018 survey of Docker usage found that Nginx was the most commonly deployed technology in Docker containers.
-In OpenBSD version 5.2 (November 2012), Nginx became part of the OpenBSD base system, providing an alternative to the system's fork of Apache 1.3, which it was intended to replace, but later in version 5.6 (November 2014) it was removed in favor of OpenBSD's own httpd(8).
+In OpenBSD version 5.2 (November 2012), Nginx became part of the OpenBSD base system, providing an alternative to the system's fork of Apache 1.3, which it was intended to replace, but later in version 5.7 (November 2014) it was removed in favor of OpenBSD's own httpd(8).

 Features

-Nginx is easy to configure in order to serve static web content or to act as a proxy server.
+Nginx may be configured to serve static web content or to act as a proxy server.

-Nginx can be deployed to also serve dynamic content on the network using FastCGI, SCGI handlers for scripts, WSGI application servers or Phusion Passenger modules, and it can serve as a software load balancer.
+Nginx can be deployed to also serve dynamic content on the network using FastCGI, SCGI handlers for scripts, WSGI application servers or Phusion Passenger modules, and can serve as a software load balancer.

 Nginx uses an asynchronous event-driven approach, rather than threads, to handle requests.
 Nginx's modular event-driven architecture can provide predictable performance under high loads.